 The entry/exit condition for LP-WUS monitoring is mandatory in LP-WUS configuration, if the LP-WUS configuration is provided by the NW.

-Full coverage for LP-WUS is not precluded, e.g., if there needs to be is a threshold value so that the condition is always fulfilled for all LPWUS UEs.
+Full coverage for LP-WUS is not precluded, e.g., if there needs to be a threshold value so that the condition is always fulfilled for all LPWUS UEs.

 [CB] P1 from R2-2504555